Could light rail be built faster? 5 take-aways from Traffic Lab’s transit event

 - Planning is underway to manage the neighborhood impacts from the future Graham Street station.
 Sound Transit 3 promises a light-rail station at Graham Street midway through Rainier Valley, a low-density area where light rail could fuel gentrification.
 “This is the moment, 2019, to get communities together for them to envision the neighborhood they want to live in,” said Ramirez, holding up a booklet titled “Graham Street: Community Driven Neighborhood Vision.”
 The station is scheduled to open in 2031.

-- Sound Transit likely won’t try to open south Snohomish County stations at West Alderwood, Ash Way and Mariner sooner than planned due to a lack of trust among some people in the agency’s promises.
+- Sound Transit hasn’t discussed opening south Snohomish County stations at West Alderwood, Ash Way and Mariner sooner than planned.
 Sound Transit plans to open the entire 16-mile line from Lynnwood to Everett in 2036, rather than build the southern portion sooner to serve ridership there.
 “I think there would be considerable worry that if we only got as far as Mariner we’d never get to Paine Field and Everett,” Rogoff said.
 “There’s a lot of concern up there within Snohomish County that we’re never really going to get to Everett.”
+He also cited cash flow in Snohomish County and the challenge of finding a maintenance base as reasons it might take a dozens years to build past Lynnwood.
 In a subsequent interview, agency spokesman Geoff Patrick said Rogoff’s comments were “speculative,” and that no transit-board member has raised alarms that Sound Transit might build only to Mariner, then abandon Everett.
 “We are committed to getting to Everett,” Patrick said.

 Seattle Times Staff Reporter Mike Lindblom contributed to this story.